 In most cases, premises liability accidents are focused on the place where the accident happened.
 However, that does not necessarily suggest or mandate a legal theory or a specific legal cause of action.
-That is why it is a good idea to work with an attorney after being injured in a slip and fall accident as they have the expertise to flexibly and strategically consider other legal options- ensuring that all feasible theories are in your complaint can determine whether your case will go to trial or dismissed.
+That is why it is a good idea to work with an experienced Birmingham slip and fall attorney after being injured in a slip and fall accident as they have the expertise to flexibly and strategically consider other legal options- ensuring that all feasible theories are in your complaint can determine whether your case will go to trial or dismissed.

 Premises liability accident attorneys mostly argue based on negligence or include it among the few potential causes of action.
 As a claimant in a negligence lawsuit, you have to prove 4 things to be compensated.
 These 4 things include:

 When it comes to negligence actions, injury is defined as any loss suffered by the claimant including physical injuries, medication costs, hospital bills, and other injury-related expenses.

 Duty refers to the fact that the party responsible for the slip and fall accident has a responsibility or obligation to ensure that the victim was protected against harm while he or she was on their property.
 In premises liability actions, the level of duty the defendant owes a duty of care to all those visiting their property.
 For instance, a property owner who owns a commercial property owes a duty of care to all those who visit their commercial property.